 Cold Comfort Farm by Stella Gibbons

 I think the reason Cold Comfort Farm doesn’t get more attention is purely political.
 In her day, Stella Gibbons was a forthright woman, and she didn’t hesitate to mock and satirise other authors – even the popular and powerful ones.
 She had the audacity to win awards that they were hoping to win themselves, and she thought “networking” and “nepotism” were bullshit.
 That’s how she invoked the ire of literary giants like D.H.
 Lawrence and Virginia Woolf: she refused to play the game, so the ranks closed against her.
 Reading Cold Comfort Farm is not only a delightful romp in a rich world of satire, it’s also a way to thumb your nose to the establishment.
 Fight the power!
-Read my full review here.
+Read my full review of Cold Comfort Farm here.

 Saving Francesca by Melina Marchetta